Batten Down Your Hatches: The 2022 Hurricane Season Is Here

 Ultimately, it’s about thinking through your process so you can respond to the storm in the way that best serves your big picture goals and the specific details necessary to accomplish them.

-To find the right CEM platform to help you handle hurricane season, seek out a well-aligned technology partner who will help maximize your preparation and response with the following capabilities:
+The right technology will help your organization test the wind and adjust your sails accordingly.
+Set your sights on a well-aligned technology partner who will help maximize your preparation and response strategy with the following capabilities:

 • Risk Intelligence: Powered by AI, this component can aggregate and sort complex data about an incoming hurricane.
 It then compares how your operations align with the various impact zones so you receive a clear picture of the relevant threat landscape.
 You receive alerts about hurricanes likely to impact your people and property with severity levels.

-• Critical Communications: You need a means of sending targeted, time-sensitive alerts to every person affected by the storm.
-It should offer multi-language options and the ability to send via phone, email, SMS, desktop alerts, IPAWS and voice.
+• Mass Notification: You need a means of sending targeted, time-sensitive alerts to every person affected by the storm.
+It should offer multi-language options and the ability to send via phone, email, SMS, desktop alerts, voice and more.
 The ability to pre-create a bank of messages will save time during an evacuation when every minute counts.

-• Incident Management: As wind and water damages unfold, you’ll need a convenient means of distributing interactive instructions and updating them on an ongoing basis.
+• Incident Management: As wind and water damages unfold, you’ll need a convenient way to distribute interactive instructions and update them on an ongoing basis.
 A mobile-first platform will accelerate and simplify your process by allowing response teams to mobilize immediately and adjust on-the-fly via real-time visibility and targeted coordination.

-All signs point to a busy hurricane season.
-Make sure you’ve got all the latest information and every advantage to ride out each and every storm that comes your way.
-Check out the OnSolve Hurricane Preparedness Kit for expert crisis management and communications guidance.
+This hurricane season, technology can give you the advantage you need to stay ahead of the elements.
+Make sure you’ve got all the latest information and resources to ride out each and every storm that comes your way.
+Check out the OnSolve Hurricane Preparedness Kit for expert guidance.

 OnSolve